bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Template

 While the format of a published RADx Data Dictionary MUST be CSV, tools like Google Sheets or Excel can be used for editing/producing the CSV file.
 A Google Sheet template data dictionary may be found [here](https://docs.google.com/spreadsheets/d/1f5KcnCx7fEHcC8uSS5CB71-D-y51BDxFfGltSbj85iw/edit?usp=sharing).

+## Ontology Term Identifiers

+Ontology term identifiers are [internationalized resource identifiers (IRIs)](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
+In general, ontology term identifiers used in data dictionaries MUST be specified as full IRIs.
+The exception to this is for term identifiers that are Open Biological and Biomedical Ontology (OBO) Foudary Compact Identifiers, which have a very specific pattern and unambiguous way of converting to them full IRIs.
+OBO term identifiers consist of a prefix followed by a colon (:) and then an alphanumeric local identifier.
+For example, the identifier `MONDO:0004979` (Asthma) consists of the `MONDO` prefix followed by a colon, followed by a local identifier of `0004979`.
+The corresonding full IRI is `http://purl.obolibrary.org/obo/MONDO_0004979`.
+To convert any OBO Foundry term identifier of the form `prefix:localid` to an IRI, map the prefix and localid to the pattern `http://purl.obolibrary.org/obo/${prefix}_${localid}`.